Aesthetic-Justice/MTG-Deckbuilder-App/README.md

 All card art is property of Wizards of the Coast LLC, a subsidiary of Hasbro, Inc. All Rights Reserved, used with permission as per the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy)
-The API used to retrieve the card information is property of [Scryfall](https://scryfall.com/) Co-Created by Aesthetic-Justice and TRK
+The API used to retrieve the card information is property of [Scryfall](https://scryfall.com/) Co-Created by Aesthetic-Justice and TRK41

 ## License